 Crafty art.
 Housed in a Steven Holl–designed building that resembles a piece from some giant construction toy, Bellevue Arts Museum — just the right size for kid exploration — includes kid play stations and $2 Get Crafty art sessions on Saturday afternoons (admission $10–$12, kids 5 and under free).
 Downtown Park is a Frisbee throw away.

 THE WILD WATERFALL: Snoqualmie Falls

 >>Insider tips: More than 1.5 million people visit the falls every year — should you?
 Yes, especially if it’s cold and wet: You can park closer to the viewing areas, the crowds are smaller, and the 270-foot falls — an incredible blast of beauty and power — will be fatter and wilder.

 Wagon trail.
 The farthest east of a trio of falls, Franklin Falls is a kid-friendly two-mile round-trip hike along an old pioneer track (you need a Northwest Forest Pass to park).

 Whether your family’s passion is history, ice cream or silliness, you’ll find something to love in one of these kid-friendly tours.

-7. Leaving from Tacoma and Gig Harbor, these tours visit the working waterfront in open restored U.S. Navy boats (two-hour tour, $25–$35, kids 4 and under free).
-Destiny Harbor Tours.
-8. Step into a sturdy double kayak and follow your tour guide out onto the salt water.
+8. Alki Kayak Tours.
+Step into a sturdy double kayak and follow your tour guide out onto the salt water.
 Expeditions from downtown and West Seattle include historical, sunset and full-moon themes (two-hour tour, $69).
-Alki Kayak Tours.